VoiceOfHumanityFoundation/42/draft/title.md

 ---
 title: "42?"
-subtitle: "A potentially eternal draft for a philosophy called 'ultimate art', which might be an effort to reverse engineer sustainable world peace through the cultivation of a provisional proposal for a definition of 'love' without resorting to metaphysics."
+subtitle: "A potentially eternal draft for a philosophy called 'ultimate art', which might be an effort to cultivate sustainable world peace by reverse engineering it to reduce its requirement to a minimum by proposing a provisional definition of 'love' without resorting to metaphysics."
 author: "Someone, who might be on the way to Pro."
 date: \today
 ---